Lone ★ Star

 Trawick, A., Aumer, M., LeBoeuf, S., Ali, A., Farooqui, S., Delgado, Y., & Reyes-Rivera, J. Circulation, 150(Suppl_1), Abstract 4143416

-This abstract, co-authored by CRI team members Dr. Asif Ali, Sami Farooqui, and Yulissa Delgado, was presented at the American Heart Association Scientific Sessions and published in Circulation.
+This abstract, co-authored by CRI team members Asif Ali MD, Sami Farooqui, and Yulissa Delgado, was presented at the American Heart Association Scientific Sessions and published in Circulation.
 The research addresses an important consideration in cuffless blood pressure monitoring technology: how optical absorption characteristics vary across different skin tones, which is critical for ensuring equitable and accurate blood pressure measurement across diverse populations.

 Oral Presentation